harshsbais/DogeChat/README.md

 This app can be built on any platform.
 It can be Windows, linux , MacOS or any other.
-You only need the create-react-app feature and rest is in the Dependencies section.